plone/documentation/docs/classic-ui/static-resources.md

     Whether the bundle should be loaded deferred or not.
     If you use `load_async`, this attribute has no effect.
     *Only JavaScript*

-You can use the `depends` attribute to define the order in which resources load.

-You can specify a list of either the names of the bundles on which this bundle depends or a single list item of `["all"]`.
-In the latter case of `["all"]` for a bundle, all other JavaScript and CSS resources in their resource groups will render before this bundle, making it the final bundle to render in its resource group.
-This includes the theme, such as Barceloneta's theme CSS.

-This feature lets you override a theme with custom CSS from a bundle.
-Previously you had to add the CSS customizations to the registry via the `custom_css` settings, then update the registry after every change.